soffes/blog/published/2009-05-05-i-dont-have-a-boss-anymore/i-dont-have-a-boss-anymore.markdown

+---
-# I Don't Have A Boss Anymore
+title: I Don't Have A Boss Anymore
+categories: life freelance
+---

 As of May 8th, I will no longer work for [LifeChurch.tv][].
 I am leaving (on good terms) to get out there and do my own thing.
 Everyone there has been very supportive of this decision.